 Types of Prototypes in Product Design

 Prototypes of various forms are used, depending on the production stage.
 Each of these prototypes serves a unique purpose for the design team, who look to test for specific characteristics on their journey to the final product.
-Typically, the closer a prototype gets to being ready for production the more it will cost.
-The three major types of prototypes used in product design are:
+Typically, the lower The four major types of prototypes used in product design are:

 1. Feasibility Prototypes